Lucille Ball & Desi Arnaz’ Coachella-Area California Home Available To Rent For Bargain Price Of $500

-Love Lucy fans can now get an inside look at the former real-life digs of stars Lucille Ball and Desi Arnaz.
-The California home that Lucille Ball once shared with her bandleader husband is now available for rent on rental site Vrbo, according to Mental Floss
+I Love Lucy fans can now get an inside look at the former real-life digs of stars Lucille Ball and Desi Arnaz.
+The California home that Lucille Ball once shared with her bandleader husband is now available for rent on rental site Vrbo, according to Mental Floss.

 The I Love Lucy stars shared the home, located about three hours east of Los Angeles in Indian Wells, during the height of their 1950s sitcom and until their divorce in 1960 after 20 years of marriage.
 The 2,400-square-foot, three-bedroom, three-bathroom home was remodeled in 2012 in a “vintage mid-century modern” style and is currently owned by an interior designer.
 The home’s three bedrooms each include a king-sized bed, as well as an en suite bathroom complete with a sunken Roman tub.

-The property, which sits just five miles from Coachella Valley— the site of the iconic music festival— boasts an outdoor patio with a fireplace and a supersized pool with a swim-up bar and mountain views.
+The property, which sits just five miles from Coachella Valley — the site of the iconic music festival — boasts an outdoor patio with a fireplace and a supersized pool with a swim-up bar and mountain views.
 The best part?
 The home can be rented starting at a mere $500 per night if rented for an entire week, per the listing on Vrbo.

-In addition to the Indian Wells home, diehard I Love Lucy fans can rent Lucille Ball and Desi Arnaz’ former vacation house in nearby Palm Springs, Apartment Therapy reports.
+In addition to the Indian Wells home, die-hard I Love Lucy fans can rent Lucille Ball and Desi Arnaz’ former vacation house in nearby Palm Springs, Apartment Therapy reports.
 The lavish vacation home can be rented from between $690 and $1,675 per night.

 Lucille Ball's Former California Home Is Available For Rent — https://t.co/qWn6fD2c7F